-It is important to know though, that everybody has a different sensitivity to smells, and preferences might be individual.
+It is important to know though, that everybody has a different sensitivity to smells, and the olis and preferences might be individual.
 In about 100 women I met an average two, who could not stand the smell, so it is important to get familiar with the smell before you use it in action!
 Some people like to replace it with jasmine oil.
-Also, I recommend to buy Pure Therapeutic grade oils, they are not cheap, but they make a big difference!
+Always uses good quality oils, purchased from a trusted source.

 How to use it:

 Not recommended to use during pregnancy, but it is ok to use once you have reached your due date.
-Can be used neat with no dilution, but I personally like to use it with some carrier oil (pure coconut, wheat germ, or even a simple rice bran oil).
+Always use it with some carrier oil (pure coconut, wheat germ, or even a simple rice bran oil).
 Normally 2 drops of essential oil in 2 teaspoons of carrier oil works well.
 Of course strength of effect may vary with each individual.

 Can be applied on lower abdomen, and inside of ankles.
 Or used in a diffuser in the birthing room.

 My favourite method used to help women through labour was the following: